tawandamoyo/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 ![AttachFiles](./images/attach.png)

 By default our chat is an Inbox UI panel.
 However for most customer support livechats, the customer sees a popup that can be minimized.
-We want to implement this popup for the customer facing side of our app, while maintaining the inbox interface for the support stuff.
+We want to implement this popup for the customer facing side of our app, while maintaining the inbox interface for the support staff.

 To implement the popup interface we use `Session.createPopup` to create it, and then call it using `mount`.